 qualifications and professional information

 - I have a Diploma in Person-Centred Counselling and Therapy from Plymouth University

-- I have undertaken training in suicide awareness, domestic violence, Non-Violent Communication, mindfulness, creative writing in therapy, Gestalt process, and CBT for anxiety.
-I am committed to ongoing personal and professional development and regularly attend workshops and courses.
+- I am committed to ongoing professional development and regularly attend workshops and courses.
+I have undertaken training in suicide awareness, domestic violence, Non-Violent Communication, mindfulness, creative writing in therapy, Gestalt process, and am currently familiarising myself with ways of working effectively with neurodiverse clients.

 - I have monthly supervision so you can be reassured that I am receiving support in order to fully support you.

 I’m Irish and I have happily adopted Cornwall as my home place.
 I love it here, the people, the beauty of this place, and the pace of life.